ozberkgunes/RestFull-NodeJs-Log-Session/README.md

 # CrudNodeJs
-Simple database operations in nodejs.
+Simple database operations and logging in nodejs.

+Basic auth control in nodejs.

 App is master folder name.

+Log is my logging save file.

+I used middleware to make the project look nice.

 I used Mysql as database.